 Racing slicks (tires with no tread) are very high Cf tires, in the range of 1.0 or more.
 Street (treaded) radials, on the other hand, rarely even approach a 1.0 Cf. If you were to place 500 lbs weight onto a tire with a Cf of 1.0, you could expect 500 lbs (actually a little less) of lateral grip.
 Without aerodynamic aids to add to apply further weight to the tire, the vehicle could almost achieve a 1G turn.

 The wheel is what the tire mounts on and each type of wheel has its own particular characteristics depending on its width, diameter and construction materials.

-The primary types of wheels used in racing are alloy and steel.
+The primary types of wheels used on cars are alloy and steel.

 Alloy wheels can be constructed to very minimal weights, as alloying materials such as aluminum and magnesium can be used.
 They are also generally much more expensive than their steel counterparts, but they also lack the dent resistance of steel wheels.
 An alloy wheel, when struck by a curb will sometimes shatter and crack.
-Nonetheless, for most motorsports series, alloys are the choice.
+Nonetheless, for most motorsports series and street vehicles, alloys are the choice.

 Steel wheels can also be constructed to very low weights and their cost is quite a bit less than the alloys, due mostly to lower cost construction.
 Steel wheels are deformable when struck, and will usually allow air to leak out of the tire, as opposed to shattering.
 NASCAR and the general stock car scene use steel wheels due to the extreme forces encountered.